exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/after.md

 Where numeric types cannot be cast implicitly you can generally use the explicit cast [operator][cast-operator].

-Where the value being cast cannot be represented by the "to" type because it is insufficiently wide or there is a sign conflict then an overflow exception may be thrown in the case of integers, or the "to" type variable may take a value of `Infinity` in the case of floats and doubles.
+Where the value being cast cannot be represented by the "to" type because it is insufficiently wide or there is a sign conflict then an overflow exception may be thrown.

 #### Casting Primitive Types - Examples